cocmd/website/docs/configuration/app-specific-configurations.md

 :::tip

-The method described below requires Espanso v2.1.1 or above, so make sure to have an up-to-date version.
+The method described below requires Cocmd v2.1.1 or above, so make sure to have an up-to-date version.

 :::

 Now that we covered the basics, let's discuss how to choose the right filter for your use-case.

-We should start by checking what information Espanso is detecting for the current application, as that's what Espanso will use in the matching phase.
+We should start by checking what information Cocmd is detecting for the current application, as that's what Cocmd will use in the matching phase.

 1. Open the desired application (in this example, I've opened the macOS's TextEdit app).
 2. Inside the application, type `#detect#`